harrycresswell/hc/content/articles/building-a-contact-form-with-zapier.md

 +++

-{{< img class="image-wrapper" src="zapier-contact-form.png" >}}
+{{< img class="image-wrapper" src="zapier-contact-form.png" caption="Processing forms the easy way... with Zapier" >}}

 Have you ever felt overwhelmed by the amount of server side code it takes to get a simple contact form working on a website?

-I'm still trying to forget the number of hours i've spent in _dev monkey mode_, fumbling around late at night with PHP, not really knowing what hell I was doing.

-What a bore.
-It should be easier right? :rage:
+Part of the reason I built this website as a static site was because I didn't want the added hassle of having a server to manage.
+Servers make processing form data complicated.
+We don't need that.

-In this article we’re going to look at how to build a super simple contact form using [Zapier](https://zapier.com/).
+In this article we’re going to look at how to build a simple contact form using [Zapier](https://zapier.com/).
 Forget about the server side code — php i'm looking at you — because our form doesn't need it.

 Instead we'll be using Zapier, and a little something called Webhooks to collect the data submitted in our form.
 We'll then set up an automated email which sends us an email containing the data.